vintage-software/tileserver-gl/README.md

 This will download and start a ready to use container on your computer and the maps are going to be available in webbrowser on localhost:8080.

-On laptop you can use [Docker Kitematic](https://kitematic.com/) and search "tileserver-gl" and run it, then drop in the 'data' folder the MBTiles.
+On laptop, you can use [Docker Kitematic](https://kitematic.com/) and search "tileserver-gl" and run it, then drop in the 'data' folder the MBTiles.

 ## Documentation

-You can read full documentation of this project at https://tileserver.readthedocs.io/.
+You can read the full documentation of this project at https://tileserver.readthedocs.io/.

+## Alternative

+Discover MapTiler Server if you need a [map server with easy setup and user-friendly interface](https://www.maptiler.com/server/).